Lethalz/ZetV2/TCP MSS.md

 ## My Understanding
 [
-The TCP MSS is kind of a misnomer in the sense that segement size does not actually mean segement when it comes to this term.
-The mss is the max amount of data is bytes that the node can recieve or send within a tcp segment NOT including the TCP or IP header.
+The term TCP MSS (Maximum Segment Size) is somewhat of a misnomer in the sense that "segment size" doesn't actually refer to the entire segment when it comes to this concept.
+The MSS is the maximum amount of data in bytes that a node can receive or send within a TCP segment, NOT including the TCP or IP headers.